KVD-lab/puma/docs/source/docker_usage.rst

 ################

+**Download "data_dir" from GitHub, the folder is needed as an input argument.**

 Be sure you have Docker `installed <https://www.docker.com/products/docker-desktop>`_ on your machine.
+No Docker account is needed.
 Do the following to pull the image locally:

 ::